Ford AOD transmission: History

 In 1962 Ford began working on a new type of automatic transmission that would emphasize fuel economy and driveability.
 The new transmission was built around the Ravigneaux planetary gearset of the "X" transmissions.
 Where many transmissions had a fourth gear added on as an afterthought, Ford's new transmission was designed with a fourth gear integrated into the gearset.
 Because it was based on the "X" transmissions, its gear ratios from 1-3 were the same, with the fourth being 0.67:1.

 The transmission featured a split-torque application for third gear as well as a lockup in the torque converter.
+As Ford explained, "Engine power divides.
+Forty per cent is transmitted hydrodynamically, as in a conventional automatic transmission.
+The other sixty per cent is transferred mechanically by direct connection between the engine and transmission, which reduces converter slippage and thereby improves fuel economy....However, the torque converter is still in the power path to aid both smooth operations and torque multiplication for acceleration.

-The XT-LOD was initially abandoned in 1966, but the design began again in 1974 because of rising gas prices.
+The XT-LOD transmission had been initially abandoned in 1966, but the design began again in 1974 because of rising gas prices.
 The project was shelved with a design that lacked a damper in the torque converter but, after the project was revisited, a damper eventually made its way into the final design.
 The transmission was introduced when Ford started to downsize its full-size line in 1979.
 Initially called XT-LOD (Extension Lock-Up Overdrive), its name was changed when revisited in 1974 to FIOD (Ford Integrated Overdrive) and then to its final name in 1979, the Ford AOD transmission.